Saurabh-Mudgal/CS50-Web-Dev/README.md

 **git init -** Initialises a local repositary on your device.

-**touch _<filename>_ -** Creates a file in the present folder address
+**touch _<file_name>_ -** Creates a file in the present folder address

-**git add _<filename>_ -** Adds the file in the directory/ folder to the "changes tray".
+**git add _<file_name>_ -** Adds the file in the directory/ folder to the "staging tray".
 Changes tray is like a temporary holding area where git tracks the snapshot of the changes until you finally commit them.
 So that you don't have to commit each file/ change one by one.

-**git add . -** Adds all file changes at once to the "change tray".
+**git add . -** Adds all file changes at once to the "staging tray".

-**git commit -m _'<Your Message>'_ -** Commits all the changes in the "change tray" to the local repositary and logs the commit with a unique hash, the time, the committer's name, and the message.
+**git commit -m "_<Your_Message>_" -** Commits all the changes in the "staging tray" to the local repositary and logs the commit with a unique hash, the time, the committer's name, and the message.

+**git commit -am "_<Your_Message>_" -** Adds all files AND commits all the changes in the "staging tray" to the local repositary and logs the commit with a unique hash, the time, the committer's name, and the message.

 **git remote -** Allows you to view any remote link's name to the local repositary.
 Eg. a Github repositary.